HIV prevention

 Home STI Test kits

-You can pick up a FREE STI testing kit from the LGBT centre or from a pharmacy or clinic near you, to take your own samples at home if you prefer this option.
+You can pick up a FREE STI testing kit from a pharmacy or clinic near you, to take your own samples at home if you prefer this option.
 (Skip back to the drop down menu to order a FREE STI testing kits)

 About STI Self Sampling Kits